isasopamena/Graduation-Course---WebDevelopement/README.md

 # Graduation-Course---WebPrgramming
-All products made during the course.
+All products were made during my Graduation Course at Fontys Academy for the Creative Economy.

 I have tried several different online tutorials to learn more about how to work with GSAP.
 This was my first time trying and learning about GSAP.
 I did have a bit of knowledge of HTML and CSS, but working with Javascript/GSAP is completely new.
 I skipped doing research first and went right into testing with different tutorials.
-I have tried 10 different projects with text and images.
+I have tried 10 different projects with text and images animations.

 **Tutorial and links used:**
 Tutorial used: Text reveal animation: https://www.youtube.com/watch?v=va1RrFr-gms